Selling in the DACH region

 The Department for International Trade (UK) emphasizes the long-term potential that Germany offers and the great opportunities for businesses with innovative quality products.

-Brand loyalty and mix-shopping attitude in DACH land
+Mix-shopping attitude in DACH land

 Importantly, brand loyalty is very high in Germany.
 Recent surveys have found that approx. 57 million consumers stick to their brands, once they are convinced of them.